 Sarah Aziza (she/هي ) is a Palestinian American writer, translator, and artist with roots in ‘Ibdis and Deir al-Balah, Gaza.
-She is the author of The Hollow Half, a genre-bending work of memoir, lyricism, and oral history exploring the intertwined legacies of diaspora, colonialism, and the American dream.
-It will be published in April 2025 by Catapult Books.
-It can be preordered here.
+She is the author of The Hollow Half.
+Winner of the Palestine Book Awards, The Hollow Half is a genre-bending work of memoir, lyricism, and oral history exploring the intertwined legacies of diaspora, colonialism, and the American dream.
+It is available wherever books are sold.

 Sarah is represented by Elias Altman at Massie & McQuilkin Literary Agency.